 You ask: “Don’t we play Jazz?”
 Actually, our music is traditional Blues, Rock & Roll and Hip-Hop, as well as original compositions of our own, inspired by “old school” forms.

-2024 is our fortieth-year.
-We have connected directly with 50,000 young people.
+2026 is our fortieth-year. inspiring 75,000 young.
 Happy Birthday to us.

-Our idea of “Professional Growth” 2024
+Our idea of “Professional Growth” for 2026

-• Discussions on elemental playing techniques, current blues artists and trends, 1 and 3-chord blues theory, lyrics, styles, and current popular role models occur.
+• Discussions on: elemental playing techniques, current blues artists and trends, 1 and 3-chord blues theory, lyrics, styles, and current popular role models occur.

 • Our 38-page SNB Music Handbook file is donated directly to Principals online.